abe-winter/abe-winter.github.io/_posts/2018-10-01-public-privacy.md

 Ubuntu collects some kind of 'problem reporting' (presumably crash dumps) and has [started surveying basic system data](https://www.omgubuntu.co.uk/2018/02/ubuntu-data-collection-opt-out).
 I totally hate this **but** I'd also hate a world where their UX crashes so hard people start using windows again.

-## Data for improving FOSS isn't the same as data for monetization
+## FOSS data collection, unlike commercial / closed-source, is nominally prosocial

 All else being equal I'd rather have FOSS collecting my data than a closed source / freemium product.
 Reasons:

 * I can be more certain about what's being collected.
 No dark patterns or 'oops our bad' about what the privacy settings do.
 * The data is more likely to end up in a public corpus that I can access and benefit from.

-That said, why isn't it better for open source software to be strictly private?

-Because the ecosystem relies on people using the software, and without data nobody will want to use it.
-The experience will be *so much worse* than the magic you can get from a highly tested, high-feedback device / app.

-If OSS doesn't have users, it won't exist, and you'll have no alternative to the completely opaque market leader you use now.

-Data-sharing with FOSS has at least a chance of not ending up in a massive consumer database, and of being anonymized enough to not upset the balance of power between private citizens and law enforcement.

-FOSS can lead the debate the about when and how data should be shared, but not if it stays on the sidelines.
+What's more, FOSS can lead the debate the about when and how data should be shared, and develop norms and tools to help build privacy-conscious software.
+A privacy linter developed for OSS would be used by self-conscious commercial software, and if we're lucky it would bring its norms and expectations with it.

-## Next steps
+## First steps

 Someone should write up an open source license that: